Investigating potential benefits of future sub-L1 missions with STEREO-A: Differences between STEREO-A and L1 Observations

 \subsection{Arrival Time}

 First, we look at the differences in arrival time at STEREO-A and L1.
 Whenever the start of an event is observed at STEREO-A first, we declare this as a gain in lead time ($\Delta t_{s} > 0$), whereas a loss in lead time ($\Delta t_s < 0$) would indicate that the CME was first observed at L1 and later at STEREO-A. For obvious reasons, the latter would not be advantageous for space weather forecasting.
 Figure~\ref{fig:diff_arrivals} presents the differences in arrival time ($\Delta t_s$) between STEREO-A and L1 for the 32 CME events listed in Table \ref{tab:CME_events}.
-Figure~\ref{fig:diff_arrivals}a shows the spacecraft positions of STEREO-A (circles) in HEEQ coordinates at the observed time of the events with the losses and gains in lead time color-coded by the scale on the right of the figure.
-For simplicity, we only plot one representative position of ACE (magenta cross) and Earth (green cross) on 2023 August 12, with the dashed lines in magenta and green indicating the corresponding distance ranges from November 2022 to June 2024.
+Figure~\ref{fig:diff_arrivals} shows the spacecraft positions of STEREO-A (circles) in HEEQ coordinates at the observed time of the events with the losses (negative values) and gains (positive values) in lead time color-coded by the scale on the right of the figure.
+For simplicity, we only plot one representative position of ACE (magenta cross) and Earth (green cross) on 2023 August 12, the day when STEREO-A crossed the Sun--Earth line.
+The dashed lines in magenta and green indicating the corresponding distance ranges for ACE and Earth, respectively, from November 2022 to June 2024.